binomialhq/poly/doc/SPECIFICATION.md

 }
 ```

-Another key aspect of prototype inheritance is that if one parent field is
+Another key aspect of prototype inheritance is that if one parent fields is
 declared explicitly, then they all have to be.
 This works as a semantic
 guarantee that all fields are properly handled, and that updates to the parent
-are visibly reflected in the child, rather than silently absorved.
+are visibly reflected on the child, rather than silently absorved.

 None of this rationale applies to Service declarations, however, since they
 don't implement annotations at all.
 For that reason, Services don't need to